zenwattage/jsCodeChallenges/README.md

 # jsCodeChallenges
-Collection of javascript coding challenges and projects that I'm using to learn!
+Collection of JavaScript coding challenges and projects that I'm using to learn!